mvolkmann/blog/src/lua.md

 print(volume({})) -- 1
 ```

-It's debatable whether this is better than the following approach
+The second approach achieves the same result without using a metatable.
-that achieves the same result without using a metatable:
+For example:

 ```lua
 function volume(t)